daviirodrig/cyan-chat/README.md

 ## Features
 - 7TV, BTTV and FFZ emotes support
+- Websocket for 7TV emotes for instant emote addition/deletion/renaming
 - Custom channel badges
 - Lots of fonts and styling options
 - Twitter emojis
+- 7TV Name Paints and Personal Emotes
+- Colored mentions with Twitch color or 7TV Paint color
 - 7TV, BTTV, FFZ, FFZ:AP and Chatterino user badges (on/off)
-- 7TV Name Paints
 - Smooth animation (on/off)
 - Fade old messages (on/off)
 - Hide bots messages (on/off)
 - Hide commands messages (on/off)
-- `!chat refresh` to make newly added emotes appear (mods only)
+- `!chat refresh` to force newly added emotes to appear if there was an issue (mods only)
 - `!chat reload` to reload the chat source (mods only)